 Catholic University does not currently participate in the Federal Teach Grant Program.

-Federal Pell Grant eligible student whose parent or guardian died in the line of duty while serving as a public safety officer is eligible, under the Children of Fallen Heroes Scholarship, to receive a maximum Federal Pell Grant award.
+Federal Pell Grant eligible students whose parent or guardian died in the line of duty while serving as a public safety officer are eligible, under the Children of Fallen Heroes Scholarship, to receive a maximum Federal Pell Grant award.

 To qualify, a student must: